-Applications will be reviewed by a committee designated by NCFL.
-Applicants will be notified by January 13, 2017.
-NCFL intends to select site(s) based on the following criteria:
+Applications are reviewed by a committee designated by NCFL.
+NCFL selects site(s) based on the following criteria:

-- Adherence to all Let's Learn Together Outside components
+- Adherence to all Let's Learn Together Outside in Kentucky components

 - Capacity to implement the project (staffing; expertise in providing intergenerational programming; facilities)

 - Application budget.